 Recall that, thanks to vegetable oils, Americans consume an O6:O3 ratio of about 20:1.
-This ratio has been linked to the obesity epidemic and type 2 diabetes.
-An example will help explain why.
+This ratio has been linked to the obesity epidemic and a rise in type 2 diabetes[*].
+An example study will help explain why:

 Claim #2: Safflower Oil Reduces Inflammation

-Chronic inflammation is a low-level immune response in the absence of a specific disease and appears to underlie a lot of common health problems.
-Cancer, heart disease, diabetes, Alzheimer’s — they’re all linked to inflammation[*].
+Chronic inflammation is a low-level immune response that appears to underlie a lot of common health problems.
+Cancer, body fat, heart disease, diabetes, Alzheimer’s — they’re all linked to inflammation[*].

-Recall that researchers looked at inflammation in the pro-safflower study — measuring an inflammatory marker called C-Reactive Protein (CRP)[*].
+Remember that researchers looked at inflammation in the pro-safflower study, measuring an inflammatory marker called C-Reactive Protein (CRP)[*].
 CRP, it was reported, decreased with safflower oil supplementation.

 But when you look at the data tables, CRP actually went up in the larger safflower group of 27 women.
 Only in the other, much smaller group of 13 women did CRP decrease.

 Furthermore, a recent research review found that eating more linoleic acid (the main component of safflower oil and most vegetable oils) increased inflammation instead of decreasing it[*].